bomonike/bomonike.github.io/reasoning.md

 If we quibble about definitions, one definition of AI is the ability of computers to
 <strong>appear</strong> to behave like humans.
 Thus, the Turing test is about a conversation.

-<strong>Automated reasoning</strong> is a specific discipline of artificial intelligence (AI) that applies <strong>logical models and proofs</strong> to reason about the possible behaviors of a system or program, including states it can or will never reach.
+<a target="_blank" href="https://aws.amazon.com/blogs/aws/prevent-factual-errors-from-llm-hallucinations-with-mathematically-sound-automated-reasoning-checks-preview/">Automated reasoning</a> is a specific discipline of artificial intelligence (AI) that applies <strong>logical models and proofs</strong> to reason about the possible behaviors of a system or program, including states it can or will never reach.

 While machine learning makes predictions and inferences.
 Automated reasoning provides proof from <strong>Logical deductions</strong>.